The Government promotes the transparència of algorithms with a new public registry of artificial intelligence

 The Government has published the new Registration of artificial intelligence systems and other algorithms, a new tool that can be consulted via the internet that collects and organizes key information about the artificial intelligence (AI) systems used by the Generalitat and its public sector, prioritizing those that have a direct impact on citizens and their fundamental rights.
-This inventory allows citizens to access data on how these technologies are used in a clear and simple way, thus fostering trust and transparency.
+This inventory allows citizens to access data on how these technologies are used in a clear and simple way, thus fostering trust and transparència.

 The tool includes both AI systems and deterministic algorithms that have a significant impact on the decisions of the Administration and on the rights of citizens.
 The systems can be developed internally, acquired or provided by external entities.
 Detailed information on each system, such as its purpose, operation, data used and potential risks, is available for public consultation.
 Currently, the register already has a total of 31 published systems, each with key functions that reinforce efficiency in various areas of the Public Administration.

-The AOC already hadcitizen-oriented algorithmic transparency reports, produced as part of our transparency initiative.
-These reports explain in a clear way how systems work, what data they use—whether to train AI models or as input data for deterministic systems—and what impact they may have on people.
+The AOC already hadreports of transparència algorithmic citizen-oriented, developed within the framework of our initiative transparènciaThese reports explain in an understandable way how the systems work, what data they use—either for training AI models or as input data in the case of deterministic systems—and what impact they can have on people.

 Below, we present a brief summary of the three AOC systems already published in the registry: